FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 echo "Just what do you think you're doing, Dave?" | festival --tts
 ```

+Now, you might wonder what exactly is a `.sh` file?
+Typically, a `.sh` file is a shell script which you can execute in a terminal.
+The example files we offer here are for you to figure out the ways to play with audio on your Pi!

 You can also play audio files directly with `aplay filename`.
+Trying typing `aplay lookdave.wav`.

 After looking through this folder, do the same for the `speech2text` folder.
 In particular, look at `test_words.py` and make sure you understand how the vocab is defined.
 Then try `./vosk_demo_mic.sh`